Meat Wave

 But the content of my paintings unfolds in very much the opposite way.
 Birthed from primary footage depicting the battlefield, my Meat Wave series, in its simplest form, explores the final moments of life for Russian soldiers on the battlefield.
 Paramount to understanding the content of these paintings must be the acceptance that this unprovoked war of aggression has caused untold misery and suffering on the innocent people of Ukraine, ignited the largest land war since the end of the Second World War, displaced millions, and thrown the most powerful states into an all-out proxy conflict.
 In other words, to put it succinctly, there is undoubtedly a clear right and wrong here and Putin has upended the entire world order.
 Although this war can be blamed on a single diabolical individual, Russian soldiers have made the decision to pick up arms as an invading force, attempting to steal land, murder the people of the Ukrainian civilian army, subjugate its people, all in return for a paycheck.
 The horrors of the Russian war machine are without bounds.
 From the indiscriminate murder of civilians in Bucha, the forced deportation and subsequent indoctrination of tens of thousands of children, the deliberate attacks on Ukrainian civilian infrastructure, torture, and rape.

 My paintings are meant, in part, to give the Ukrainian people who view them, a cathartic release.
-To view something that is paradoxically beautifully made, but also inherently violent and deeply disturbing.
+To view something that is paradoxically lovingly crafted, but also inherently violent and deeply disturbing.
 That liberating release sits somewhere between the need for revenge, and the desire to make sense of the new language of war as it is defined by the near constant surveillance of the battlefield.
 The fact that we can view, so easily across the internet, footage of a dying man’s last breath, but in the thousands, with each human body being someone’s father, brother, son, speaks directly to the cruelty and pointlessness of war.
 Consequently, my paintings become art objects carrying a poetically articulated anti-war message; each life lost on both sides is an absolute waste that can be traced back to the delusions of a single maniacal dictator.